 Thursdays, Saturdays and Sundays in July and August

 Dancing on the Fishmarket: folklore dance on Thursdays, Salsa on Saturdays and Tango on Sundays between 6 PM and 10 PM, everyone can join. (free entrance)

-Flemish national day: On July 11th the Flemish part of Belgian celebrates its national day.
-On the eve of July 11th there is a free concert on the Burg.
-Starts at 8:45 PM.
+Flemish national day: On July 11th the Flemish part of Belgium celebrates its national day.
+On the weekend of 9 and 10 July festivities will take place in the centre of Bruges.
+(Programme follows later)